 - Why do judges consult linguists when evaluating a case?

-- Why are some languages spoken faster than others?
+- Are some languages spoken faster than others?

 - Do animals speak their own language?